 A digital nomad is a person who doesn’t really live anywhere.
-They travel the world while working.
+They travel the world while working and can visit Tropicana Casino whenever they want to.
 Their work depends solely on a stable internet connection and whatever device they have with them.
-So, can you become a digital nomad and is it worth it?
+So, can you become a digital nomad, and is it worth it?

 The best types of jobs are those that don’t have strict deadlines, so you can take your time finding a good spot with free Wi-Fi.
 Many hotels, hostels, bars, and cafes provide this service, so you don’t need to spend money on a roaming data plan.